Mycobacterium bovis: Growth requirements

 M. bovis is a facultative intracellular parasite.
 For in vitro growth, special culture media are required; for example, Dorset's egg medium incorporates egg yolk, phosphate buffer, magnesium salts, and sodium pyruvate; amino acids may be added, but glycerol is not included, as it is inhibitory.
-It is inhibited by glycerine.
 Culture generally requires several weeks at 37 °C to reach colonies visible to the unaided human eye.
-It is strictly aerobic, and grows at 37, but not at 25 °C. Optimal growth occurs at 37-38 °C. The species does not reduce nitrate or niacin, and is resistant to pyrazinamide.
+It is strictly aerobic and grows at 37, but not at 25 °C. Optimal growth occurs at 37-38 °C. The species does not reduce nitrate or niacin, and is resistant to pyrazinamide.
 It is sensitive to thiophene-2-carboxylic acid hydrazide.

 Appearance of colonies

 Initially (after 3–4 weeks), its minute, dull flakes, begin to thicken to form dry, irregular masses standing high above the culture medium surface.
 Eventually, confluent growth is seen over the whole culture surface, forming a rough, waxy blanket, becoming thick and wrinkled and reaching up the sides of the container.
 Colonies are yellow when first visible, darkening to deep yellow and eventually brick red, if exposed to light.
 In fluid media, growth is on the surface only, unless a wetting agent (e.g. Tween 80) is added to the medium.